openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If the Credential Issuer metadata contains an `authorization_servers` property, it is RECOMMENDED to use a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value to allow the Authorization Server to differentiate Credential Issuers.

-Below is a non-normative example of an Authorization Request provided by the Wallet to the Authorization Server using the scope `UniversityDegree_JWT` and in response to an HTTP 302 redirect.
-The line wraps within the values are intended for display purposes only:
+Below is a non-normative example of an Authorization Request provided by the Wallet to the Authorization Server using the scope `UniversityDegreeCredential` and in response to an HTTP 302 redirect (with line breaks within values for display purposes only):

 ```
 GET /authorize?